Have you set up a household budget yet? It’s a great tool for tracking your monthly expenses and income – and planning for the future.

 After seeing what you spend each month, take a look at those costs to see if you can economize.
 Are you spending too much on entertainment?
-Raising the temperature in your house by a degree or two in the summer or lowering it in the winter can cut utility bills.
+If you raise the temperature in your house by a degree or two in the summer, or lower it in the winter, you can reduce utility bills.
 If you can afford it, paying off loans early will save money on interest payments.
 Do you need to drive as much as you do?
 Reducing time in the car will cut your gasoline and maintenance costs.

 Your goal should always be to spend less than you earn.
 Use that extra money each month to put in some sort of savings account offered by your bank or other trusted financial institution.

 Household budget: Follow your budget and review it